Zysun2002/Zysun2002.github.io/_pages/about.md

 #### Rendering

 1. *CUDA-Accelerated Rasterization and Ray-Tracing from Scratch* <br/>
-Finished during my summer visit to the University of Alberta *[<a href="https://github.com/Zysun2002/Renderer-Alberta" target="_blank">Project Link</a>.]*<details>
+Finished during my internship the University of Alberta *[<a href="https://github.com/Zysun2002/Renderer-Alberta" target="_blank">Project Link</a>.]*<details>
 <img src="{{base.url}}/files/pumpkin.gif" alt="Converted PDF as Image" width="200"><img src="{{base.url}}/files/balls.png" alt="Converted PDF as Image" width="400"><br/>
 The renderer features two pipelines: one based on **rasterization** and the other on **ray tracing**.
 It also includes optimizations such as **ambient occlusion mapping** and **shadow mappin**g.
 I also achieved over **100x rendering speedup** through parallel computation using CUDA on ray tracing pipeline.
 Writing codes to translate elegant mathematical concepts to visually appealing images always excites me.</details>